 This house was built in 1863.
 Back then there was a lot less furniture and heavy appliances to add to the dead load on floor joists.
 Adding Joist Hangers To Old Joists is a good preventative measure to beef up the structure of your home.

 The reason for doing this was to get the floor joist and the beam flush at the top. – A very common building approach.

 As you can see from the pictures many of these circa 1863 joists has split and cracked at the 3” notch point.
 This floor has sagged a bit over time and I was concerned that the joists were being stressed too much.

 Many years ago another carpenter installed a 6×6 beam and two columns at the mid span of these joists, my guess is, to reduce the bounce in the floor above and strengthen the floor system.
-It worked and also took a ton of weight of these stressed out joist ends.
+It worked as planned and also took a ton of weight of these stressed out joist ends.

-My first course of action was to support the joist to beam structural connection with metal hangers.
-Because the 2×6 joists are so old they actually measure 2” x 6” and not 1 ½” x 5 ½”.
-Standard 2×6 joist hangers will not fit these old joists.
+Because of their age, these 2×6 joists actually measure 2” x 6” and not a nominal 1 ½” x 5 ½”.
+Unfortunately a standard 2×6 joist hangers will not fit these 2-inch wide old joists.
 I had to get “old work” or “rough joist” hangers to fit which required a special order at the lumberyard.

 The joist hanger has pre-determined holes most of the holes are for nailing into the beam and there are also two holes on each side for securing to the floor joist.

 It’s important to note that you cannot use any nails or screws.
 Building codes require the use of 10d or 16d common nails.
 These nails are hardened and stronger than normal nails to resist the shearing weight that a floor system has.

 When nailing the joist hanger in make sure you push the sides tight to the sides of the joist for a nice tight fit.